 It's available on Android and iOS and it's super slick to use.
 I often prefer to use the app vs desktop to process my inbox as it's so easy to review and process mentions and messages.

 8 Posting to Instagram

-I believe that Agorapulse is the only tool that offers both scheduling and auto-scheduling to Instagram as well as monitoring and reporting… so it’s a win-win-win if you have a business account.
-Most Instagram tools that give you reports are a separate fee!
+I believe that Agorapulse is the only tool that offers both scheduling and auto-scheduling to Instagram as well as monitoring and reporting (including Instagram Stories)… so it's a win-win-win if you have a business account.
+Most Instagram tools that give you reports require you to pay a separate fee!